By Jeff Winters on Apr 12, 2017 4:54:38 PM

 Hiring a sales team that your tech startup needs to land enterprise-level clients is extremely important, yet exceptionally difficult.
 For most B2B startups, just one enterprise-level client can provide enough credibility and revenue to attract investors and customers, but of 112 corporations surveyed, only 23 percent prioritized working with startups.

-By looking for a few unconventional traits in sales hires, however, you can drastically improve your standing in the business world.
+By looking for a few unconventional, yet key personality traits in sales hires, you can drastically improve your standing in the business world.
 Check out a few tips below and get ready to see a serious flow of sales in the near future.

 The Formula for a Perfect Salesperson